 In 2018 I received a grant from UTD’s Center for Teaching and Learning to explore the pedagogy and to explore what open access resources already existed in IPE.
 With the help of some of my former students, Emaan Bangash and Mike McColloch, I developed a database of relevant OER and prepared to begin the textbook the next time I taught.
 Then, the pandemic hit, and my class went virtual, so I postponed the experiment.

 Finally, in spring 2022, my undergraduates were back in the classroom.
 They embraced the work of creating a new OER textbook in International Political Economy.
-We now have a rough draft of fifteen chapters for that end goal.
-They are of varying quality and reflect a lot of my lecture material, but they are a starting point.
-These initial chapters are only text and some graphics, with no interactive elements, and they need peer review.
-After peer review, the texts will be made available online for free to anyone in the world who can access them on the web.
-Next year’s class will use these texts as their primary reading material, and they will improve on the text with edits and new contributions.
+We now have created sixteen chapters towards the end goal of a full complement of IPE topics.
+As of 2024, some chapters have been revised twice, others once, and one chapter is still in its initial form.
+The chapters are of varying quality and some reflect a lot of my lecture material, but they are a starting point.
+These initial chapters are only text and some graphics, with no interactive elements, but they are a good starting point.
+Each year’s IPE class at UTD will use these texts as their primary reading material, and they will improve on the text with edits and new contributions.
 Each successive class will continue to improve on the material, and each UTD student will have the opportunity to contribute their own voice to the introductory text.
 Ideally, future contributions will be made not just by UTD students but by students at other universities around the world to help diversify the perspectives currently offered in the introductory texts.
+If you’ve read this far, please note that I’m looking for partners!

 Thanks for reading this brief intellectual history of the project, and if you are interested in helping with the project, please contact me.
-Much remains to be done.
+Much remains to be done, but hopefully you will find what we have so far to be useful.

 License